- Western europe

 For the second day, you can spend a day shopping at the Champs Élysées street or if you are like me who are not so interested in shopping, visit the Catacomb instead.
 You might have to wait a while to get inside the catacomb as the queue can be quite long even at shoulder season but the experience will be worth it.

-You can also spend a day like I did hitting up all the hipster places around the city, away from tourists, with my hipster guide in Paris here.
+You can also spend a day like I did hitting up all the hipster places around the city, away from tourists.

 Rennes (2 nights)